spectral-cockpit/specprepper/README.md

 Despite all, modular packaging is key.
 As a matter of fact, future will show how many things we can do in one module.

+This R meta libray with fused python/julia/rust code is mainly intended for creating containerized environments for preprocessing.

 ## Currently supported methods

 - Savitzky-Golay smoothing